canonical/charm-events/README.md

 ## Understanding the graph
 You can read the graph as follows: when you fire up a unit, there is first a setup phase, when that is done the unit enters a operation phase, and when the unit goes there will be a sequence of teardown events.
 Generally speaking, this guarantees some sort of ordering of the events: events that are unique to the teardown phase can be guaranteed not to be fired during the setup phase.
 So a `stop` will never be fired before a `start`.

 The obvious omission from the graph is the `<*>-pebble-ready` event, which can be fired at any time whatsoever during the lifecycle of a charm; similarly all actions and custom events can trigger hooks which can race with any other hook in the graph.
-Lacking a way to add them to the mermaid graph without ruining its simmetry and so as to avoid giving the wrong impression, I omitted these altogether.
+Lacking a way to add them to the mermaid graph without ruining its symmetry and so as to avoid giving the wrong impression, I omitted these altogether.

 `[pre/post]-series-upgrade` machine charm events are also omitted, but these are simply part of the opeartion phase.
 Summary below: